 When parking on any hills or inclines it is always smart to use your emergency breakÂ

 Not only does It act as a secondary safety incase the transmission fails to keep your car parked but it also reduces any excess stress on the transmission.

 Most people double lock their doors but for some odd reason when they park there 3000 pound car on a 45 degree hill they do not use two forms of braking,

 We can’t understand why you wouldn’t want to use a tool that’s freely provided to stop your car from rolling down the hill causing damage to yourself or others.
 Its as simple as pushing the emergency brake foot pedal or pulling the e brake handle.

 Don’t just stop there be sure to park your tires in the proper direction so if both methods fail your tyres will roll your car into the curb instead of down the hill.

 For an in-depth guide on how to park your commercial or non commercial vehicle on a hill with or without a curb you can watch the video below in order to get some information on how to do this.

 Maintaining your Cars transmission is very important, it can help you protect yourself, your car, others and save your wallet from hard hits down the road.

-While we at Drip Auto Pros don’t offer any transmission maintenance services we would be more than happy to guide or help you!
-Our Calgary Detailers specialize in keeping your car looking great, to learn about our process check out our total detailing guide here
+While we at Drip Auto Pros don’t offer any mechanical maintenance services we would be more than happy to guide or help you!
+Our Calgary Detailers specialize in keeping your car and RV looking great.
+You can get a reliable RV Detailing Calgary from us.
+To learn about our process check out our total detailing guide here